Local economy

 What the number means for households

 A 7.0 percent inflation rate does not mean every item became 7.0 percent more expensive in one month.
 It means the overall consumer basket was 7.0 percent higher than a year earlier.
-But the month-to-month jump from March to April tells residents why the pressure suddenly felt heavier.
+But the month to month jump from March to April tells residents why the pressure suddenly felt heavier.

-For a Davao City household, the practical story is simple: food rose, transport rose, and fuel-linked costs leaked into other parts of daily life.
+For a Davao City household, the practical story is simple: food rose, transport rose, and fuel linked costs leaked into other parts of daily life.
 Even if Davao City ranked best in the region, it was still moving in the same direction as the rest of Mindanao and the country.

 The national backdrop matters too.
 PSA reported Philippine headline inflation at 7.2 percent in April 2026 from 4.1 percent in March.
 Davao City was below the national rate by a small margin, but not far enough to make the squeeze invisible.